Wattos/home-lab-charts/README.md

 This is a repository with helm charts for my home lab

-## sonarr
+## servarr

-A helm chart to deploy a sonarr app (e.g. radarr, lidarr, etc...)
+A helm chart to deploy a servarr app (e.g. radarr, lidarr, etc...)